runtimeverification/automerge/README.md

 - PR is passing PR Tests
 - PR is out-of-date

+A Github App is required to generate the appropriate Permissions for Automerge to work.
+- The Github App is not public and requires each org to generate their own.
+  Adding a token generation step to their automerge workflow.
+See Example Workflow below.
+- Specific repositories can be granted access using the app instead of ALL repositories under the org.

+Github App Permissions:
+- Content Read/Write -- For Updating PRs
+- Pull Request Read/Write -- For Updating PRs
+- Repository Administration Read -- For read access to repositories under the Org.
+- Checks Read -- For reading the check statuses of the PR

 ## Table of Contents
 - [Automerge PR Action](#automerge-pr-action)
   - [Table of Contents](#table-of-contents)